Table of Contents

 These exceptions are the result of virtualization of the console.
 In fact, there is a group of commands which is not being sent to GDB directly.
 Instead they are interpreted on WinGDB side and executed "through" Visual Studio, so that VS GUI gets updated correctly.
 It concerns all commands which alter state of the debugger: change breakpoints or current frame, step, run, etc.

 The second problem the virtualization solves is the fact that WinGDB uses GDB/MI interface to communicate with GDB.
 This is alternative command syntax, designed for unambiguous communication with front-ends (like WinGDB).
 However, the command shell window accepts CLI commands (traditional syntax for humans) and these commands are translated internally to MI.
 There is also small fraction of CLI commands which have no MI counterparts -- they are not supported in the console.
 All such commands are redundant and rarely used.

 Another group of commands are "harmless" ones.
 They do not change anything but only query for some information.
 WinGDB passes them directly to GDB.
 All info and show commands belong to this category, as well as some others.

 The final category are the commands that WinGDB just do not recognize.
 They are also passed directly (so you can use them), but WinGDB displays a warning that result might be unpredictable.
 Use such commands at your own risk!

-To display the console window, use Show debugger command window option from WinGDB menu.
+To display the shell window, use Show debugger command window option from WinGDB menu.
 The window is a text console in which you can type the commands and view the results.